mqwilber/2015-04-17-ucsb/lessons/plyr_reshape/datamanipulation.md

 > ### EXERCISE 1 - Importing the `iris` dataset
 >
-> Import the data using the R console commands, and look at the first several lines.
+> Import the data using the R command `read.csv`, naming the dataframe `iris` , and look at the first several lines using the `head()` command.

-The point of this dataset is to use flower shapes to characterize the different species.
-In order to do this, let's use our newfound ggplot skills to make a scatterplot, plotting `Sepal.Length` against `Sepal.Width`, and coloring the dots by `Species`.
+The point of this dataset is to look at the different measurements of the flower, and observe differences between the different species.
+In order to do this, let's use our newfound ggplot skills to make a scatterplot plotting `Sepal.Length`(x axis) against `Sepal.Width`(y axis), and coloring the dots by `Species`.

     library(ggplot2)
     ggplot(iris, aes(x = Sepal.Length, y = Sepal.Width, color = Species))+geom_point()